Matt Iseman

 Matt Iseman (born January 22, 1971) is an American comedian, actor, and television host, who began his career as a physician.
-He is best known for his role as play-by-play announcer and host of American Ninja Warrior.
+He is best known for his role as the play-by-play announcer and the moderator of American Ninja Warrior.
 He was the winner of The New Celebrity Apprentice in 2017, the show's only season.

+Iseman is also known for his involvement with the sport of Strongman where he does athlete interviews for Arnold Strongman Classic, Shaw Classic and Rogue Invitational.

 Early life and medical career

 Iseman was born in Denver, Colorado.
 The son of a pulmonologist, Iseman was raised in Denver and followed his father into a medical career, earning a B.A. with honors from Princeton University and an M.D. from Columbia University College of Physicians and Surgeons.
 Iseman is of Ashkenazi Jewish, Irish, Danish, and English descent.
 He did his internship and residency in internal medicine at the University of Colorado Hospital in his hometown of Denver, and later relocated to the Los Angeles area.